Danielatonge/unstoppable_u/README.md

 - `assets`: Asset folder to store all images, vectors, etc.
 - `src`: This folder is the main container of all the code inside your application.
   - `components`: Folder to store any common component that you use through your app (such as a generic button)
-  - `features`: Folder that contains all your application screens/features.
+  - `screens`: Folder that contains all your application screens/features.
     - `Screen`: Each screen should be stored inside its folder and inside it a file for its code and a separate one for the styles and tests.
       - `Screen.js`
       - `Screen.styles.js`